humdrum-tools/humdrum-documentation/tool/hint/index.md

 input, a hyphen is output rather than the P1 token (eleventh data record).

-The **-d** option causes only the diatonic interval sizes to be output as follows: ``
+The <span class="option">d</span> option causes only the diatonic interval sizes to be output as follows: ``

 >   ----------